 At Cazenovia’s first forum on its plans to open such a facility at the Switzer building, dozens of residents grilled administrators over safety concerns, facility residents and security, and the potential impact on their own property values.
 Nearly all of the speakers said or suggested they oppose Cazenovia’s proposal.

 Kristin Barnard of Bonner Drive said she supported Cazenovia’s mission of treating and rehabilitating drug-dependent people in the community, but does not want it in her neighborhood.
-She worries the facility would invite property crime and degrade quality of life in her quiet residential neighborhood, comparing it to the supposed impact of Urban Park Towers downtown.
+She worries the facility would invite property crime and degrade quality of life in her quiet residential neighborhood.

 It was a sentiment expressed repeatedly throughout the forum, held Thursday night at DeSales Catholic School.